One-Pan Creamy Tuscan Chicken

 - Your cherry tomatoes will “burst” while baking in the oven, so don’t overcook them beforehand on the stove.

-- Make sure your pan or skillet is oven-safe, as you will transfer your pan from the stove and directly into the oven.
+- Make sure your pan or skillet is oven-safe as you transfer your pan from the stove and directly into the oven.

-This recipe is excellent alone, especially since it’s already made with vegetables.
+This recipe is excellent on its own, especially since it’s already made with vegetables.
 Still, it is equally great with a side of rice, mashed potatoes, or even pasta for a heartier meal.
-You could even pair the chicken with steamed or roasted veggies to go the lighter route.
+You can even pair the chicken with steamed or roasted vegetables to take a lighter route.

 When you want to add some great flavor to your dinner table, give this Creamy Tuscan Chicken a try!
-It’s easy, and it can be ready and on the dinner table in 30 minutes.
+It’s easy, and you can have it ready and on the dinner table in under an hour.

 One-Pan Creamy Tuscan Chicken